behrica/clj-py-R-template/README.md

  ```

- In this connected repl  cljisr, libpython-clj , julia-clj and
+ In this connected repl  clojisr, libpython-clj , julia-clj and
  libapl-clj work out of the box:

  ```clojure